JesDaw/JesDaw.github.io/index.md

 * Lab 12
     Out of all the projects I think the result of this one was the coolest.
-    I really wasn't expecting to get into making pictures at all this year but this project ended us all making a whole animation.
+    I really wasn't expecting to get into making pictures at all this year but this project ended us all making a whole animation which I was really happy to see work in the end.
 Part one also amazed me with how simple animations can be to make.

 ![The gif image from Lab 12 part-1](images/test_output.gif)